Provinces and territories of Canada: Provincial political parties

 Currently, the one minority provincial/territorial government is held by the Liberals in Yukon.
+They are in government with a formal confidence and supply agreement from the Yukon New Democratic Party.

+Provincial/territorial governments

 Ceremonial territory

 The Canadian National Vimy Memorial, near Vimy, Pas-de-Calais, and the Beaumont-Hamel Newfoundland Memorial, near Beaumont-Hamel, both in France, are ceremonially considered Canadian territory.
 In 1922, the French government donated the land used for the Vimy Memorial "freely, and for all time, to the Government of Canada the free use of the land exempt from all taxes".

-The site of the Somme battlefield near Beaumont-Hamel site was purchased in 1921 by the people of the Dominion of Newfoundland.
-These sites do not, however, enjoy extraterritorial status and are thus subject to French law.
+In 1921, the site of the Somme battlefield near Beaumont-Hamel site was purchased by the people of the Dominion of Newfoundland.
+These sites do not enjoy extraterritorial status and are subject to French law.

 Proposed provinces and territories

 Since Confederation in 1867, there have been several proposals for new Canadian provinces and territories.
-The Constitution of Canada requires an amendment for the creation of a new province but the creation of a new territory requires only an act of Parliament, a legislatively simpler process.
+The Constitution of Canada requires an amendment for the creation of a new province.
+The creation of a new territory requires only an act of Parliament, a legislatively simpler process.

 In late 2004, Prime Minister Paul Martin surprised some observers by expressing his personal support for all three territories gaining provincial status "eventually".
-He cited their importance to the country as a whole and the ongoing need to assert sovereignty in the Arctic, particularly as global warming could make that region more open to exploitation leading to more complex international waters disputes.
+He cited their importance to Canada as a whole and the ongoing need to assert sovereignty in the Arctic, particularly as global warming could make that region more open to exploitation, leading to more complex international waters disputes.